 We understand that many juniors and seniors submit scores before they apply.
 That’s no problem.
 Just indicate on your application that you want to be reviewed without a test score and we will honor that, even if we have already received a test from you.

-- The highest academic scholarships are reserved for students who submit high test scores.
-But you would still be considered for financial aid, even without a test score.
+- Our largest academic scholarships are reserved for students who submit high test scores, but you would still be considered for financial aid even without a test score.

 - If you plan to apply for the Julius Olsen Honors Program, you must submit a test score to us.